A devaluation means there is a fall in the value of a currency. The main effects are:

 Effects of a devaluation

-4. Inflation is likely to occur because:
+4. Inflation is likely to occur following a devaluation because:

-- Imports are more expensive causing cost push inflation.
+- Imports are more expensive – causing cost push inflation.

 - AD is increasing causing demand pull inflation

-- With exports becoming cheaper manufacturers may have less incentive to cut costs and become more efficient.
+- With exports becoming cheaper, manufacturers may have less incentive to cut costs and become more efficient.
 Therefore over time, costs may increase.

 5. Improvement in the current account.
 With exports more competitive and imports more expensive, we should see higher exports and lower imports, which will reduce the current account deficit.
 In 2016, the UK had a near record current account deficit, so a devaluation is necessary to reduce the size of the deficit.

-Evaluation of a Devaluation
+Evaluation of a devaluation

 The effect of a devaluation depends on: